Lord-of-Waffles/InfoSec24/Week1Homework.md

 #### Question 3: What are we going to do about it?

 1. Spoofing will be actively mitigated.
-Whilst good security hygiene pratices are taught during a new employer's onboarding, regular reviews on said practices is good to raise of awareness of these types of attacks.
+Whilst good security hygiene practices are taught during a new employer's onboarding, regular reviews on said practices is good to raise of awareness of these types of attacks.

 2. Due to low threat level, threat will be accepted.
 Some level of mitigation already comes from not all users having admin privileges.